-The Corporation owns a national license for the French-language digital specialty channel, prise 2, devoted to reminiscences, both local and further afield, and to television and film.
-This channel was launched on February 9, 2006.
+The Corporation owns a national license for the French-language digital specialty channel, prise 2.
+From timeless classics to blockbusters, this channel's popular series are aired on Québec stations and international stations.
+It was launched on February 9, 2006.
 Its Website is accessible at www.prise2.tv.